 The brown quick fox jumps over the lazy dog.

-I recently presented this example to a room of 200 people and nearly everyone knew it sounded wrong but only one person had any idea why.
+I once presented this example to a room of 200 people and nearly everyone knew it sounded wrong but only one person had any idea why.
 The reason you don’t like the sound of that phrase is because there are a very distinct set of rules governing the sequence of adjective types in English.
 To be more precise, adjectives must be arranged in the following order:

 1. Quantity or number